 - the Hungarian Youth Conference (Magyar Ifjúsági Konferencia),

 - Association of Hungarian PhD and DLA Students (Doktoranduszok Országos Szövetsége),

 - the National Association of Large Families (Nagycsaládosok Országos Egyesülete),

-- the Rákóczi Alliance (Rákóczi Szövetség),
+- the Rákóczi Association (Rákóczi Szövetség),

-- the Student Sport Alliance (Diáksport Szövetség).
+- the Hungarian School Sport Federation (Diáksport Szövetség).

-The implementation of the National Environmental Program 2015-2020 (Nemzeti Környezetvédelmi Program 2015-2020) requires the cooperation of academic, educational-pedagogical insitutions, local governments and civil organisations with the Government.
+The implementation of the National Environmental Programme 2015-2020 (Nemzeti Környezetvédelmi Program 2015-2020) requires the cooperation of academic, educational-pedagogical insitutions, local governments and civil organisations with the Government.
 There are also organisations which have an important role in the environmental education and awareness-raising activities among young people, for example

 - civil organisations,